 - Recipients of the Rackham Master's Mentoring Award

-Nominees must be faculty members who have advised a substantial number of Rackham Master's degree students over a number of years.
-More than one nomination may be submitted from any one program.
-Nominees may be a tenured or tenure track faculty member, or a lecturer, clinical, or research faculty member.
-Nominators are encouraged to identify outstanding women, faculty of color, and members of other groups historically underrepresented in their discipline or profession.
+Faculty members who have an outstanding record of advising Rackham master’s students may be nominated for these awards.
+Nominees may be a tenured or tenure-track faculty member, or a lecturer, clinical, or research faculty member.
+Nominations of outstanding women, minorities and members of other groups historically underrepresented in their disciplines are encouraged.

 Number of Awards

 Nominations may be submitted by deans, directors, department/program heads, promotion or award committees, or individual faculty members.
 To re-nominate someone previously nominated, contact Honors and Awards to activate the online dossier.